GetLuna/ModernCount/README.md

 ModernCount Readme
 ================

-ModernCount (previously SHTracker) is a PHP download counter.
+ModernCount is a PHP download counter.
 You can use it to track the number of times a link has been clicked or the number of times a file has been downloaded.
 ModernCount can also be used to hide affiliate links.
 ModernCount is integrated in MocernBB.org, I release the script now for everyone to download.
 Enjoy it.

 The script uses SQL databases.
 It comes with an admin panel where you can view how many times a download has been accessed.
 You can also easily add, edit or remove downloads using the panel.
 ModernCount can also display the current count for a download on any web page.

-#### Current Version: 3.0.0
+#### Current Version: 3.0.1

 ##Features